Introduction

 an instruction sheet, and an overlay in two sizes (for 19” and 26” televisions).

-television’s graphics, hiding them with opaque layers, or brightening them with clear
+them with opaque layers, or brightening them with clear sections.

-sections.
-Volleyball’s overlay is relatively simple, composed of a single color background,
+Volleyball’s overlay is relatively simple, composed of a single color background, serve locations,

-but because it is representative of analog programming at the time, makes use of many
+it is representative of analog programming at the time, makes use of many of the Odyssey’s

-of the Odyssey’s capabilities, and possesses a number of unique features that we consider
+capabilities, and possesses a number of unique features that we consider particularly

-particularly illuminating of both the differences and intertwining between analog
+illuminating of both the differences and intertwining between analog and digital systems

-and digital systems[4].
-In particular, Volleyball is a useful object with which to explore the gap between
+Volleyball is a useful object with which to explore the gap between the simulation produced

-the simulation produced by coded games and the actual milieus and processes to which
+by coded games and the actual milieus and processes to which they refer.

 the game’s code, each illuminating a different “level” of operation, scale, and abstraction.